The Intervention components

 Cognitive Muscular TherapyTM is delivered through five sequential intervention components, each of which is supported through the use of animated instructional videos.
 A brief description of each components is provided below:

-Making sense of pain: This component focuses on patient education, challenging the idea that knee osteoarthritis pain is the inevitable result of “wear and tear”.
+Understanding knee pain: This component focuses on patient education, challenging the idea that knee osteoarthritis pain is the inevitable result of “wear and tear”.
 Patients are introduced to the concept that muscle overactivity can increase pain and that brain processing and psychosocial factors can shape the pain experience.

 General relaxation: Patients are taught to become aware of inappropriate contraction of the quadriceps muscles and to learn a relaxed diaphragmatic breathing by minimising low-level contraction of the abdominal muscles.
 This component initiates the process of muscular re-education.